(Lipoplasty) Austin, TX

 - Limit physical activity

-- Schedule a follow-up appointment with your surgeon
+- Schedule a follow-up appointment at Pearce Plastic Surgery in Austin, TX with your surgeon

 Your surgeon will provide you with more detailed instructions on what you will need to follow after your liposuction is completed.

 After a few weeks, the bruising will be gone and the contours of your body will be noticeably slimmer and more defined.
 The final result of your liposuction procedure may take a few months to fully reveal itself as the swelling fades.
 Your results are expected to be long lasting, and your new physical appearance will greatly improve your confidence and self-esteem.

 Would you like to learn more about what to expect from liposuction?
 Contact us for a consultation at our office in Austin, Texas.

 Generally, if you are in good overall health without any pre-existing health conditions, you are a good candidate for liposuction.
 It is important that you have realistic expectations about the outcome of your results and do not view liposuction as a means to lose weight.